The weather tomorrow is generally clear and partly cloudy

-The National Center of Meteorology expected that tomorrow the weather will be generally healthy and sometimes partly cloudy, and humid at night and Wednesday morning, with the opportunity to form fog or light fog in some coastal and inland areas, and the winds are moderate to brisk sometimes at sea.
+The National Center of Meteorology expected that tomorrow the weather will be generally healthy and partly cloudy at times, with high temperatures, and humid at night and Friday morning, with the possibility of light fog forming in some coastal and inland areas, and the winds are light to moderate speed.

 .